mjykxz17/tp/docs/UserGuide.md

 ### Locating persons by prefix: `find`

 Finds persons whose name, phone, email, address, intention, property type, or price contain any of the given keywords.
-Apart from the price field, the search is case-insensitive and uses substring matching (e.g. `ali` matches `Alice`).
+Apart from the price field, the search uses substring matching (e.g. `ali` matches `Alice`).

 Format: `find [i/INTENTION]…​ [n/NAME]…​ [p/PHONE_NUMBER]…​ [e/EMAIL]…​ [a/ADDRESS]…​ [pt/PROPERTY_TYPE]…​ [pr/PRICE]…​`

 * At least one prefix must be provided.
 * You may include multiple prefixes in the same command — results are combined using OR semantics (a person matches if any field matches).
-* Keywords are case-insensitive and may contain multiple words separated by spaces.
+* Words separated by spaces are considered separate keywords.
 * Parameters can appear in any order.
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`.
 * Persons matching **at least one given keyword** will be returned.
 Each keyword is separated by a space.